sylvainhalle/textidote/Readme.md

 (Create the file if it does not exist.)
 You must then restart your Zsh shell for the changes to take effect.

+### Visual Studio Code integration

+Users of Visual Studio Code can integrate TeXtidote by calling it with the `--output singleline` and `--no-color` options and parse its results.
+Moreover, user [cphyc](https://github.com/cphyc) also wrote a nice [build task](https://github.com/sylvainhalle/textidote/issues/125#issue-603278987).

 ## Rules checked by TeXtidote